-The structure described in this document is compliant with the existing ISO standards for metadata - i.e., especially ISO EN 19115, EN ISO 19119 and ISO 19139 (the full list of used ISO standards can be found in List of References at the end of this document).
-The primary goal of this section is to explain the development in the metadata profile of ODYSSEA geographical data services, within the framework of these ISO standards.
-Through this process, the principle of interoperability is supported and data are easily harvested and exchanged between various discovery services and different metadata and/or GIS platforms.
+The structure described in this document is compliant to the existing ISO standards for metadata - i.e., especially ISO EN 19115, EN ISO 19119 and ISO 19139 (the full list of used ISO standards can be found in List of References at the end of this document.
+The primary goal of this deliverable is to develop a metadata profile for ODYSSEA geographical data services, within the framework of these ISO standards, to support interoperability between instances of discovery services and different metadata and/or GIS platforms as well.